kevinmungai/cljstache/README.md

 (render-resource "templates/hello.mustache" {:name "Michael"})
 ```

-Each function supports an optional third argument, containing partials (see below).
+Both of these functions support an optional third argument, containing partials (see below).

 Examples
 --------